Felteng/f1-town-square/README.md

 ### Technical
 - [caffsushi](https://stackoverflow.com/a/57682143) - For forcing https protocol over http when loading images from cloudinary by accessing an objects .url tag.
 - [dgel](https://stackoverflow.com/a/12003808) - Decorator for checking if a user has superuser status in views.
+- [omkashyap007](https://www.geeksforgeeks.org/realtime-chat-app-using-django/) - Guide on how to set up a websocket live chat.

 ### Media
 #### Circuit SVGs